 Nine-year-old Mya is excited about participating in School Spirit Week, even making a pinky promise with her best friend Naomi to be her partner, but when she accidentally gets paired with the biggest bully in school, Mean Connie, Naomi is mad at Mya for breaking her promise, so she must learn to work with Mean Connie and try and get her friend back.

 Bowe, Julie.
-My Last Best Friend.
-J FIC Bowe (Friends for Keeps SERIES)
+My New Best Friend.
+J FIC Bowe (SERIES)

 After her best friend moves away, fourth-grader Ida May is determined not to make another best friend, despite the efforts of a new girl in her class.